khoaisohd/saifon/docs/advanced/asset-management.md

   How do we make Lazy Loading hard working?
 ```

-With Webpack power, thing become simple, we just preload other page assets after rendering the current page
+With Webpack power, thing become simple, we just preload other pages resources after rendering the current page
 ```JS
 importModules.then(([component]) => {
   renderRoute(component);